jatupan1989/boomjum1989/About-these-"‘virtually-impossible’-to-block"-fingerprinting-tools.md

 ### Kind of low breakage

 Just prevent whatever fingerprinting information from leaving your browser.
 Note this addresses any kind of fingerprinting (`canvas` is just one among many), and also other creepy things such as tracking user's mouse etc. (for example, see `bounceexchange.com`).
+This won't prevent your IP address from being logged onto their server though, since you did not prevent requests from reaching their server (see above for this).

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-1.gif)